marcus-grant/gruvbox-gitea/readme.md

 Gitea CSS theme for visual similarity to the [Gruvbox Vim theme](https://github.com/morhetz/gruvbox).

-This theme will only modify colors, it will not modify page layout and other styles.

 See Usage for installation and configuration instructions and ~~Sample for a preview screenshot~~ (screenshots pending).

 ## Usage